 Code Change Management

 Robot Morning implements Gitflow as part of our code change management.
 We enhance Gitflow by implementing code quality and functionality reviews that are governed by credential and role-based controls.
 These controls are robust enough to examine code changes and require approvals from multiple groups based on the type of change.
-Groups can include Product, Integration, Support, and Security.
+Groups can include Core Software, Integration, Support, and Security.

 Robot Morning has an internally-developed code style reference that we refer to as The Bible.
 The Bible contains coding patterns, common algorithms, language-specific best practices, and formatting.